-Partial equilibrium energy-economy models may incorporate a combination of short-run and long-run supply curves to represent scarcity of specialized resources and stable or declining long-run costs (see e.g., Edmonds and Reilly, 1983).
-The modeler's specify the long-run cost of the technology, a long-run growth rate for the technology, and short-run supply curves.
+Partial equilibrium energy-economy models may incorporate a combination of short-run and long-run supply curves to represent scarcity of specialized resources and stable or declining long-run costs (see, e.g., Edmonds and Reilly, 1983).
+In using such an approach, models specify the long-run cost of the technology, a long-run growth rate for the technology, and short-run supply curves.
 As long as technology adoption occurs at the long-run rate, the long-run technology cost is maintained.
 If, however, optimal technology adoption is above the equilibrium growth path, a steeper, short-run supply curve is employed to drive the price above the long-run level and reduce demand for the technology.
-Like the specialized resource factor approach, this method enables economic, lower-emitting technology to respond to emissions penalties by expanding output more rapidly than the long-run growth rate.
+Like the specialized resource factor approach, this method enables economic, lower emitting technology to respond to emissions penalties by expanding output more rapidly than the long-run growth rate.

-Figure 6 illustrates this method for a two-period example.
-A technology becomes competitive at prices above P{min} .
-In the first period, prices of the technology's output remain below the long-run price P^ unless output expands beyond $Q^{t=1}$ at which point short-run costs drive the price above the long-run level.
-By the second period, the short-run supply curve has shifted out permitting output of $Q^{t=2}$ before prices rise above P^ .
+Fig. 5 illustrates this method for a two-period example.
+A technology becomes competitive at prices above $P{\min}$ .
+In the first period, prices of the technology's output remain below the long-run price $P^$ unless output expands beyond $Q^{t=1}$ at which point short-run costs drive the price above the long-run level.
+By the second period, the short-run supply curve has shifted out permitting output of $Q^{t=2}$ before prices rise above $P^$ .